-Consensus rules associated with each JoinSplit description (§7.2 'JoinSplit Description Encoding and Consensus' on p.
-90), each Spend description (§7.3 'Spend Description Encoding and Consensus' on p.
-91), and each Output description (§7.4 'Output Description Encoding and Consensus' on p.
+Consensus rules associated with each JoinSplit description (§ 7.2 'JoinSplit Description Encoding and Consensus' on p.
+91), each Spend description (§ 7.3 'Spend Description Encoding and Consensus' on p.
+91), and each Output description (§ 7.4 'Output Description Encoding and Consensus' on p.
 92) MUST also be followed.

 - Previous versions of this specification defined what is now the header field as a signed int32 field which was required to be positive.
 The consensus rule that the fOverwintered flag MUST NOT be set before Overwinter has activated, has the same effect. - The semantics of transactions with version number not equal to 1, 2, 3, or 4 is not currently defined. - The exclusion of transactions with transaction version number greater than 2 is not a consensus rule before Overwinter activation.
 Such transactions may exist in the block chain and MUST be treated identically to version 2 transactions. - [Overwinter onward] Once Overwinter has activated, limits on the maximum transaction version number are consensus rules. - The transaction version number 0x7FFFFFF, and the version group ID 0xFFFFFFF, are reserved for use in experimental extensions to transaction format or semantics on private testnets.
 They MUST NOT be used on the Zcash Mainnet or Testnet. - Note that a future upgrade might use any transaction version number or version group ID.
 It is likely that an upgrade that changes the transaction version number or version group ID will also change the transaction format, and software that parses transactions SHOULD take this into account. - [Overwinter onward] The purpose of version group ID is to allow unambiguous parsing of "loose" transactions, independent of the context of a block chain.
-Code that parses transactions is likely to be reused between block chain branches as defined in [ZIP-200], and in that case the f0verwintered and version fields alone may be insufficient to determine the format to be used for parsing. - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP_CHECKSEQUENCEVERIFY as specified in [BIP-68].
-Zcash was forked from Bitcoin Core v0.11.2 and does not currently support BIP 68. - [Sapling onward] Because coinbase transactions have no Spend descriptions or Output descriptions, the valueBalanceSapling field of a coinbase transaction must have a zero value.
+Code that parses transactions is likely to be reused between consensus branches as defined in [ZIP-200], and in that case the foverwintered and version fields alone may be insufficient to determine the format to be used for parsing. - A transaction version number of 2 does not have the same meaning as in Bitcoin, where it is associated with support for OP_CHECKSEQUENCEVERIFY as specified in [BIP-68].
+Zcash was forked from Bitcoin Core v0.11.2 and does not currently support BIP 68.